-What can I invest in?
+What can Linvest in?

-Through the Private Client SIPP you can invest in a wide range of investments, including collective investment funds (such as unit trusts and OEICs), investment trusts, fixed term deposits and commercial property.
+Through the iSIPP, you can invest in a range of investments, including collective investment funds (such as unit trusts and OEICs), investment trusts, and fixed term deposits.

-You can appoint third party investment managers to make investment decisions on your behalf, and you can open an account with a stockbroker to buy and sell stocks and shares.
+You can also appoint third party investment managers and stockbrokers to make investment decisions, and buy and sell stocks and shares on your behalf.
 You can change investments at any time, unless an investment has restrictions.
 These will be covered in the literature or terms and conditions for the relevant investment you or your financial adviser has chosen.

-For further information on the investments available to you under the Private Client SIPP, please see the Private Client SIPP Permitted Investments List, which is available on our website at www.jameshay.co.uk.
+For further information on the investments available to you under the iSIPP, please see the 'iSIPP Permitted Investments List', which is available on our website.